 Such an approach allows us to deliver features, changes, and bug fixes very fast and keeping track of them is possible thanks to our live changelog.

 Thus, as part of our API Contract, we want to ensure that within an API Version:

 - No fields will be deleted or changed in a non-backwards compatible way.

-- We bring changes that are additional, eg. new fields, new methods, new error messages/codes, or mandatory parameters becoming optional (but generally speaking, not causing compatibility issues).
+- We make changes that are additional, such as new fields, new methods, new error messages/codes, or mandatory parameters becoming optional (but, generally speaking, not causing compatibility issues).

-Whenever we may need to bring things that are not backwards compatible, we will do that as a new API version for the given functional area, so an endpoint that was v1 is now also v2, with previous one still being operational.
+Whenever we may need to roll out elements that are not backwards compatible, we will do that as a new API version for the given functional area, so an endpoint that was version 1 is now also available as version 2, with the previous one still being operational.

 X-API-DEPRECATED in the response Headers, giving you time to switch to the new endpoint.